 -- NORMALIZED PATHS IN SConsignFile() DATABASES ON WINDOWS

-.sconsign files in each directory, the path names are
+individual .sconsign files in each directory, the path

-stored in normalized form with / (forward slash) separating
+names are stored in normalized form with / (forward slash)

-the elements.
-This may cause rebuilds on Windows systems
+separating the elements.
+This may cause rebuilds when

 -- STORED DEPENDENCY PATHS ARE NOW RELATIVE TO THE TARGET

 SCons used to store the paths of all source files and

 dependencies relative to the top-level SConstruct directory.

 It now stores them relative to the directory of the

 associated target file.
 This makes it possible to use